 What’s the Career Outlook?

-The BLS also reports that the mean, or average, salary for physician assistants was $112,410 in 2019.
+The BLS also reports that the median salary for physician assistants was $115,390 in 2020.
 In general, PA’s working in outpatient care centers out-earned peers in other workplaces, followed by those working in general medical and surgical hospitals, physicians’ offices, and other settings.

-At $111,840, the average salary for NPs in 2019 was a just a touch less than that for PAs.
+At $111,680, the median salary for NPs in 2020 was a just a touch less than that for PAs.
 Top earnings, in order of workplace, like PAs include outpatient care facilities, hospitals, and physicians’ offices.

 But those working in the offices of other health professionals still did pretty well—all averaging six figures—as did those working at colleges, universities, and professional schools.